RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #46

+Yesterday I forgot to report that I finished a fourth water.
+WOOT!!!
+And it looks like I reached 13 heals in a day.
+Good deal.
+The additional pushups were definitely helpful.
+I need to keep those up as well.
+And I have more snacks after our grocery run now so more apples for me to consume and more tomatoes and salad stuffz. :) The habit should just get better.
+Shower time and a bit of stretching.
+My leg muscles are still adapting, but they seem to be doing well.
+I look forward to the time when they are not healing and stairs are just an aerobic thing I'm trying to conquer.

 ## #45

 Just finished my third water for the day...
 I'm going to try to grab a fourth